-As of March 31, 2021, the Company had not commenced any operations.
-All activity for the period from May 25, 2020 (inception) through March 31, 2021 had been related to the Company's formation and the initial public offering ("Initial Public Offering"), and since offering, the search for a prospective initial Business Combination.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity for the period from May 25, 2020 (inception) through June 30, 2021 had been related to the Company's formation and the initial public offering ("Initial Public Offering"), and since the Initial Public Offering, the search for a prospective initial Business Combination.
 The Company will not generate any operating revenue until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income from its investments held in the Trust Account (as defined below).

 The Company's sponsor is HSAC 2 Holdings, LLC (the "Sponsor").
 The registration statement for the Company's Initial Public Offering was declared effective on August 3, 2020.
-On August 6, 2020, the Company consummated its Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the issuance of 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of approximately \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions (Note 6).
+On August 6, 2020, the Company consummated its Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the issuance of 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions (Note 6).

-Simultaneously with the closing of the Initial Public Offering, the Company consummated the private placement ("Private Placement") of 450,000 ordinary shares (the "Private Placement Shares"), at a price of \$10.00 per Private Placement Share to the Sponsor, (for a total purchase price of \$4.5 million), and (ii) 1,500,000 warrants ("Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), for an aggregate of \$6.0 million from the Sponsor, generating gross proceeds to the Company of \$6.0 million (Note 4).
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the private placement ("Private Placement") of 450,000 ordinary shares (the "Private Placement Shares"), at a price of \$10.00 per Private Placement Share to the Sponsor, (for a total purchase price of \$4.5 million), and (ii) 1,500,000 warrants ("Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), generating gross proceeds to the Company of \$6.0 million (Note 4).

-Upon the closing of the Initial Public Offering and the Private Placement, \$160.0 million (\$10.00 per Public Share) of the net proceeds of the Initial Public Offering and certain of the proceeds of the Private Placement was placed in a U.S based trust account ("Trust Account"), maintained by Continental Stock Transfer & Trust Company, acting as trustee, and invested in U.S. "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.
+Upon the closing of the Initial Public Offering and the Private Placement, \$160.0 million (\$10.00 per Public Share) of the net proceeds of the Initial Public Offering and certain of the proceeds of the Private Placement was placed in a U.S based trust account ("Trust Account"), maintained by Continental Stock Transfer & Trust Company, acting as trustee, and invested in U.S. "government securities" with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act of 1940 (the "Investment Company Act"), which invest only in direct U.S. government treasury obligations, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.

 Pursuant to stock exchange listing rules, the Company's initial Business Combination must be with one or more operating businesses or assets with a fair market value equal to at least 80% of the net assets held in the Trust Account (excluding the amount of any deferred underwriting discount held in trust and taxes payable on the income earned on the Trust Account) at the time the Company signs a definitive agreement in connection with the initial Business Combination.
-However, the Company will only complete a Business Combination if the post-transaction company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for it not to be required to register as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
+However, the Company will only complete a Business Combination if the post-transaction company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for it not to be required to register as an investment company under the Investment Company Act.